-- Know diseases prevalent in your area. - Many tomato varieties may have resistance to common diseases, especially those developed at universities. - When selecting a variety, look for tomatoes having resistance to many diseases.
+- Many tomato varieties grown in US may have resistance to many common diseases, especially those developed at universities. - When selecting a variety, look for tomatoes having resistance to many diseases.
 (VFNTA designation) - Exchange varieties with neighbors and friends, and compare these for adaptation. - When a new disease comes in, some varieties grown in Hawaii may already have resistance.